Bank of America Advantage Plus Banking review

 - Monthly service fee.
 You’ll pay $12 per month to keep the account open without one of the fee waivers.

 - Opening deposit.
 It takes a deposit of at least $100 to open the account.

 - No interest.
 Unlike some other checking accounts, you’ll earn zero interest on your balance.

 - Overdraft fees.
-While overdraft protection can be convenient, you’ll be charged $35 every time it’s used.
+While overdraft protection is convenient, you’ll pay$35 every time it’s used.

 However, I’ve recently been thinking of opening a checking account with a different bank because of how many times my BoA debit card has been “compromised.”
 Though I’ve thankfully never had my account hacked, I’ve gone through over five different debit cards over the years due to potential security risks.
 Between waiting days for my new debit card to arrive and having to change the payment information on a lot of my online accounts, it’s been a bit of a hassle.